jimniels/blog/src/client/posts/2012-11-30-safari-tab-preview.md

 ![Safari 6 tab preview at different resolutions](https://cdn.jim-nielsen.com/blog/2012/safari6-tab-view-resolution-comparison.jpg)

-Wouldn't it be neat to see the preview of the active tab's sibilings grow as the viewport grows horizontally?
+Wouldn't it be neat to see the preview of the active tab's siblings grow as the viewport grows horizontally?
 Essentially, if I had a large monitor I would be able to **see more** of the sibling tabs' previews.

 ![New design of Safari 6 tab preview](https://cdn.jim-nielsen.com/blog/2012/safari6-tab-view-new-design.jpg)

-As you can see, as the window grows in size horizontally it would **reveal more** of the sibilng tabs' previews **rather than increase** the tab preview sizes.
+As you can see, as the window grows in size horizontally it would **reveal more** of the sibling tabs' previews **rather than increase** the tab preview sizes.
 Visually this would help form a more cohesive mental model of the spacial relationship between tabs.
 It would also help tremendously for any site-comparison a user might be doing.